adnilsomar/adnilsomar/README.md

 - 🌱 I'm currently in constant learning in the area of data and Python.
-- 📫 How to reach me: www.linkedin.com/in/lindaramosfiguera
+- 📫 How to reach me: www.linkedin.com/in/lindaramosfiguera.
-- ⚡ In addition to studying programming language, I have a degree in Industrial Engineering.
+- 👩‍🎓 In addition to being in constant learning with programming languages, I hold a degree in Industrial Engineering.
+- ❓ Why is my username adnilsomar? because it's Linda Ramos backwards.
+-
+-

-### My skills.
+### My skills
 <div>

   <!-- Pyton -->